noquake/j-virgil/README.md

 # Virgil (Java)

-jvirgil is the first build.
-This Beta version is written entirely in Java and is more of proof-of-concept that I can get this thing working.
+jvirgil is the first attempt at this concept.
+This "beta" is written entirely in Java and is more of proof-of-concept that I can get this thing working.
+The goal is to have it all in C and up in the AUR.

 All my friends know I love movies, and my oldest friends know I love books.
 I've become increasingly attracted to good writing.
 I've kept a running document of my favorite quotes from friends, familiy, and notable pieces of cinema and literature, the problem is I can only relive this snippets when I look for them.
 Virgil is command-line based tool to record, edit, and store these snippets and display them in my terminal whenever I open it for the first time [that day, every 12 hours? every session TBD].
 Now i have to figure out how to do that.